 Data Flows

-The section focuses on the flow of data and information (from collection to exploitation) between stakeholders identified in this chapter for three selected domains.
+This section focuses on the flow of data and information (from collection to exploitation) between stakeholders identified in this chapter for three selected domains.

 For each figure there is a vertical correlation with the flow and the level of aggregation of data (bottom: detailed data - up: highly aggregated data).
 The figure’s verticality represents also its temporality: data are collected from the bottom on a given frequency (mostly on a daily/weekly basis), processed by the intermediate level later in time and less frequently (monthly basis) and finally collated at international level on a yearly basis.